Transportation FAQs

 Walk zone distances are measured using the walking distance from the end of a student's home driveway, or the end of a cul-de-sac or dead end street where it meets the main road, to the start of their school's driveway based on the GPS distance measured in Transportation's bus routing software.

-How far can I expect my child to walk to and from a bus stop?
+How far can I expect my child to walk to/from a bus stop?

 It depends on their grade and is defined by an administrative policy.

-• Kindergarten students may walk up to 0.2 miles.
+• Kindergarten students can expect to walk up to 0.2 miles.

 Where can I find my child's transportation plan?

-In Parent Portal.
 Click Bus Routes on the top right of district webpages for instructions.
-You'll find your student's current transportation plan that includes their route #, stop times, and stop locations.
+You'll find your student's current transportation plan in Campus Portal; it will include their route #, stop times, and stop locations.

-Disregard the Transportation Code field.
+Disregard the Transportation Code.
 It defaults to Walker and the default can't be changed or removed.
 Rely on the data in the bus number, times, and stop location fields to indicate whether or not your student has transportation assigned.

 How is transportation requested?